Life Insurance to Secure a Small Business Loan

 Lenders want to be sure their loan will be paid back in the event of your death.
 They do that by having you buy life insurance that assigns the death benefit to them.
-But loan applicants, in their scramble to form a business plan and arrange financing, typically fail to notice the life-insurance requirement until closing time is around the corner.
+But loan applicants, in their scramble to form a business plan and arrange financing, typically fail to notice the life insurance requirement until closing time is right around the corner.

 Term Life Insurance for the Healthy

 If you’re healthy, getting the insurance is usually no problem.
-It’s time that’s the problem.
+Time is the problem.

-To solve it, you need an agent who knows the market and can quickly decide which companies to turn to in order to fulfil the requirements of a particular lender.
+To solve the problem, you need an agent who knows the market and can quickly decide which companies to turn to in order to fulfill the requirements of a particular lender.